Shadow Visitor (“I haunt” Series)

 “Came to say goodbye.
 Cute.”

-“Aha, you’re still there.
-What troubles your kids’ pure souls, as I intend not to give you a scare?”
+“Aha.
+So, you’re still there.
+What troubles your kids’ pure souls?
+As I intend not to give you a scare.”

 Shocked afresh, Damian scrambled to his feet.
-“That’s not Mrs. Penesh’s ghost.”
+“That’s not our neighbor’s ghost.”

 “Thank God.
 Better a—”

-“Don’t speak words you do not understand.
-A turn in the lock will dissipate the mystery,” the strange voice said.
+The strange voice said, “Don’t speak words you do not understand.
+A turn in the lock will dissipate the mystery.”

 “OK, as you say.
 Come, open, my brave boy.”